kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

+---
+layout: default
+title: What Every Competent GDBMS Should Do (or The Goals & Vision of Kùzu)
+parent: Blog
+---
 # What Every Competent GDBMS Should Do <br/> (or The Goals & Vision of Kùzu)
 As a co-implementor of the Kùzu GDBMS and a professor at University of Waterloo,